 - Good school district

-Once you have your needs items identified, put them in priority so you have a pecking order of importance.
+Once you have your needs items identified, number them in order of importance, so you have a definite pecking order.

 Next stop?
 List your wants.